Edy-Barraza/extract_wikipedia_for_bert/README.md

 # Extract Wikipedia For BERT

-Extract Wikipedia as a corpus suitable for pre-training on [Google's BERT model](https://github.com/google-research/bert).
+Extract Wikipedia as a corpus suitable for pre-training on [Google's BERT Transformer model](https://github.com/google-research/bert).
 Running this process returns a txt file, where each sentence is written on a new line and each article is seperated by a line.

 Performing this task is a 3 step process!